mauropelucchi/mauropelucchi-unimib_business_intelligence_cloud_workshop_2020/README.md

-# SGI Workshop 2020
+# Business Intelligence Workshop 2020

-Workshop on Machine Learning in production for Statistics and Information Management course
+Workshop on Machine Learning and Data Science Platform in cloud for Business Intelligence course

-In this repository you can find the materials from the Workshop 2020 @ Data Mining course (STATISTICA E GESTIONE DELLE INFORMAZIONI - University of Milano Bicocca)
+In this repository you can find the materials from the Workshop 2020 @ Business Intelligence course (Data Science Master's Degree Programme - University of Milano Bicocca)

 The workshop consists of two topics:

-- [Cloud Platform for Data Science](https://github.com/mauropelucchi/sgi_workshop_2020/tree/master/cloud_data_science): in this section we present Google Colaboratory and Databricks
+- [Cloud Business Intelligence](https://github.com/mauropelucchi/sgi_workshop_2020/tree/master/cloud_data_science): in this section we present Cloud Business Intelligence
-- Big Data in a real project

 In the second topic, the workshop presents a notebook (on Databricks) about the training of a basic Machine Learning model, that covers: